KitronikLtd/pxt-kitronik-lab-bit/Tutorial_A_Make_A_Dice.md

 ### Make a Dice tutorial complete @unplugged
 Well done, you have succeeded in creating an electronic dice in code.
-This tutorial has been completed, however there are still loads of project that could be created.
+This tutorial has been completed, however, there are still loads of project that could be created.
 If you wish to know more about the Kitronik LAB:bit visit:
 http://www.kitronik.co.uk/56101